suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-21.md

 > complain about the fault/ defect out of product
 >
 > apologized to customers, call technical department, offer 10% discount => customer satisfied => loyal customer

+I think the most important quality that a customer service agent should have is being highly experienced.
+Because with a lot of experience, the customer service agent can show the customer's complaint quickly.
+I will tell the story of my leader.
+She is a really experienced customer service agent because she has worked for many years in this field.
+I remembered one the customer complaining about the defect of the product.
+Because she faced the problem before, she could solve it immediately.
+First, she apologized to the customer.
+Then, she called the technical department to fix the mistake.
+And she also offered the 10% discount for the customer.